 A clarinet is a woodwind musical instrument.
 It’s made up of a single-reed, mouthpiece, a straight cylindrical tube with tiny holes, and flared bell — the instruments usually manufactured from some of the best quality woods from Africa known as Blackwood.

-Clarinets are worthy of any player, that implies you too!
-But you can go on playing.
+Clarinets are perfect of any player, that implies you too!
+It is often a required instrument to learn before muscisians move on to other instruments like a saxophone.
+But you can go on playing a clarinet your whole life.

 Can you see the musical symbols?
 Cool, that up there is your written playing range, but it is possible to go higher than that.
-But you’re just a clarinet beginner, you some real lesson.
+But you’re just a clarinet beginner, you need some real lessons.

-Alright, I’m done with the inductor part of our class.
+Alright, I’m done with the introductory part of our class.

 Dear clarinet beginner, let’s begin!